saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 # Video 1: The power of portfolio diversification

 Hi, I'm Kris.
-I'm a Professor of finance at the Solvay Business School in Brussels and an independent consultant for portfolio management companies.
+I am a Professor of finance at the Solvay Business School in Brussels and an expert in portfolio analysis.
 I will be your instructor for this course on analyzing portfolio returns in R. Let's get started by a simple example of the power of portfolio diversification.

 ***